Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 # 4.6 WebAssembly security

-In this section you'll learn how to secure a Blazor WebAssembly application, which uses a different authentication mechanism than the Blazor Server application that we secured earlier, since it uses a standalone REST API to call business services.
+In this section, you'll learn how to secure a Blazor WebAssembly application, which uses a different authentication mechanism than the Blazor Server application that we secured earlier since it uses a standalone REST API to call business services.

-Nevertheless, make sure you **complete the previous section** on [Blazor Server security](5-blazor-server) first, since we added some common code that applies to both Blazor Server and WebAssembly.
+Nevertheless, make sure you **complete the previous section** on [Blazor Server security](5-blazor-server) first since we added some common code that applies to both Blazor Server and WebAssembly.

 ## Adding REST API authentication

 If you look at the `AdventureWorks.Services.Rest` project that was included in our Xomega solution, then you'll see that it already contains all ASP.NET Core controllers to expose our services via REST, which were generated from our model when we were building the model.

-This project was also pre-configured with an `AuthenticationController` under the *App_Start* folder, which uses JWT authentication, and by default authenticates all users (including *anonymous*) as *Guest*.
+This project was also pre-configured with an `AuthenticationController` under the *App_Start* folder, which uses JWT authentication, and by default authenticates any user (including *anonymous*) as a *Guest*.

-First thing that we need to do to implement proper authentication for the REST API is to inject our `PersonService` into the `AuthenticationController` as follows.
+The first thing that we need to do to implement proper authentication for the REST API is to inject our `PersonService` into the `AuthenticationController` as follows.

 ```cs title="AuthenticationController.cs"
 /* added-next-line */